Migrate vs. Immigrate – How To Distinguish These Words

 Synonyms Examples

-Move He chose to immigrate to Munich for favourable career prospects.
+Move He chose to immigrate to Munich for favorable career prospects.

-He chose to move to Munich for favourable career prospects.
+He chose to move to Munich for favorable career prospects.

 Relocate Many refugees dream of immigrating to safer countries with better living conditions.